 The beginner guitar course was created from the beginner elements of the eBooks, along with all of the exercises and acoustic songs.
 It was launched in 2012 and took me six months to write.
 This course was immediately successful and made me realize that the eBooks would soon be obsolete.

 I started to wonder how long the entire advanced course might take, bearing in mind there would be so many more songs and exercises involved.
 However, I put this to the back of my mind and set about writing the intermediate guitar course.
 It took me an entire year to write and was launched the following year.
 The response was equally as good for this course.

-All of the original information in the Guitar Conspiracy, all the other eBooks, and how I could improve on that material, were all considered and tweaked based on feedback from my test group.
+All of the original information in the Guitar Conspiracy, all the other eBooks, and how I could improve on that material, was all considered and tweaked based on feedback from my test group.
 As a result, my original eBooks really were becoming a thing of the past.